 Occupational therapy assistants make a difference in people's lives by helping them be as independent as possible when physical, psychological, or social challenges prevent them from doing everyday things that give their lives meaning.
-They work with clients from newborn to older adults in a variety of settings, including hospitals, rehabilitation centers, schools and nursing homes.
+They work with clients from newborns to older adults in a variety of settings, including hospitals, rehabilitation centers, schools, and nursing homes.

 University of Arkansas - Pulaski Technical College is partnered with Baptist Health College Little Rock (BHCLR) to offer an Associate of Applied Science in Occupational Therapy Assistant.
-It is a two-year, full-time program taught at BHCLR.
+The Occupational Therapy Assistant program is a two-year, full-time program taught at BHCLR.
 Admission is competitive and interview-based through BHCLR.
 Eighteen students are selected annually.
 Coursework follows the UA-PTC academic calendar and is composed of classroom and clinical experiences.
 A total of 70 hours are required for this degree.

 This program of study includes special program fees beyond current tuition and college fees.